fha/crawler/README.txt

 The file takes in the following arguments:
--i path to the input csv file delimited with semicolons, each row must have the following columns lat,lon,heading -m path to where the metadata csv file is downloaded -k the google API key
+-i path to the input csv file delimited with semicolons, each row must have the following columns lat,lon,heading -m path to where to write the metadata csv file
+-k the google API key
 -d path to where to download streetview images, if -d is not specificed it means the code will download metadata only